The US is full of deadbeats, and I am one of them.

 6. Job-specific repayment plan

 There are many programs that require you to work at a specific job for a certain amount of time after which your loan will be completely forgiven.
 Some of these programs include:

 This may seem unrealistic but there are presently 91 billion dollars in student loans in default.
 This means that if you choose not to pay you will be just one person in a BIG club of deadbeats.

 What will happen if you don’t pay your loans?
-After a while you’ll get a letter telling you that you now owe the entire lump sum amount.
-If you do not respond, they will then sell the debt to a collection agency who will do the regular routine of harassing mail and phone calls, threatening to garnish your wages and take away your social security.
-Of course this will mean that your credit will be ruined, but for federal loans the most they can do is garnish 15% of your disposable pay and withhold your tax return refunds.
+After a while, you’ll get a letter telling you that you now owe the entire lump sum amount.
+If you do not respond, they will then sell the debt to a collection agency that will do the regular routine of harassing mail and phone calls, threatening to garnish your wages and take away your social security.
+Of course, this will mean that your credit will be ruined, but for federal loans, the most they can do is garnish 15% of your disposable pay and withhold your tax return refunds.
 A private company however can call you into court and get a judgment, which they may then be able to take straight out of your bank account.

 8. Kill yourself

 Maybe they’re all right.
 Maybe you are an immoral worm who took on more than he deserved and is now fit to live the rest of his life in misery.
 Don’t pay attention to the fact that the same people that are saying this are almost certainly living off of government handouts and debt in one way another themselves, and were probably also the ones convincing you to take on the debt in the first place.
 If you have kids and a life insurance policy, this may be a very tempting option.
 Killing yourself is not as easy as one might think though.

 I suggest the helium in a plastic bag method.